MolSSI/QCFractal/docs/source/glossary.rst

       A DB Index (or Database Index) is a commonly queried field used to speed up searches in a :term:`DB Table`.

+    Hash Index
+      A index that hashes the information contained in the object in a reproducible manner.
+This hash index is only used to find duplicates and should not be relied upon as it may change in the future.

     ObjectId
       A ObjectId (or Database ID) is a unique ID for a given row (a document or entry) in the database that uniquely defines that particular row in a